Is In-Context Learning a Type of Error-Driven Learning? Evidence from the Inverse Frequency Effect in Structural Priming: Results and Analysis

 \subsection{The Distinction between the \textit{WithPronoun} vs.\ \textit{NoPronoun} Conditions}

-As shown in Table~\ref{tab1}, the majority of cases with an $R^2$ score above $0.5$ are the \textit{WithPronoun} $T_{\text{PD}} | P_{\text{DO}}$ cases.
+As shown in Table~\ref{tab1}, the majority of cases with their $95\%$ confidence intervals excluding $0$ are the \textit{WithPronoun} $T_{\text{PD}} | P_{\text{DO}}$ cases.
 Why the IFE arises more strongly in the \textit{WithPronoun} condition than the \textit{NoPronoun} condition remains unclear.
-One major difference between these conditions lies in the default verb biases: as shown in Figure~\ref{bias}, \textsc{GPT3} shows an overwhelming bias towards PD without pronouns but a reverse pattern favoring DO with pronouns.
+One major difference between these conditions lies in the default verb biases: as shown in Figure~\ref{bias} in Appendix~\ref{app:vb}, \textsc{GPT3} shows an overwhelming bias towards PD without pronouns but a reverse pattern favoring DO with pronouns.
 This pattern holds across all models and is consistent with statistics obtained from our corpus parse.
 One possible conclusion is that the most common indirect object DPs in the DO sentences are animate pronouns, causing the model to assign a higher probability to pronoun sentences.
-However, it still remains puzzling why and how these differences in verb biases could lead to the IFE having different levels of significance across the two conditions.
+The asymmetry between the \textit{WithPronoun} and \textit{NoPronoun} conditions can be explained by our claim that \textbf{ICL becomes more like error-driven learning with both model scale and data scale} (see Section~\ref{sec:overview}).
+The role of model scale has already been demonstrated in Table~\ref{tab1} (i.e., larger models show stronger IFE in general); here we elaborate on the role of data scale, which is somewhat more subtle.

+In the corpus study mentioned in Appendix~\ref{app:pronouns}, we found that pronominal indirect object (IO) sentences are more common than non-pronominal ones in the OpenWebText corpus.
+Since larger models have seen more pronominal IO sentences compared to non-pronominal ones, they are expected to perform more like error-driven learning for pronominal IO sentences than non-pronominal IO sentences in ICL, under the assumption that data scale (like model scale) increases the strength of the IFE.
+Such relationships between data scale and the strength of ICL-related effects have also been observed in \citet{mccoy2024embers}, who showed that LLMs displayed better ICL performance on high-probability sentences than low-probability ones.
+This observation could also potentially explain the interesting finding from \citet{sinclair2022structural} that structural priming in LLMs (to a greater degree than in humans) is modulated by semantic plausibility: semantically plausible inputs are better represented in the training data, leading to more ICL/structural priming.

+One further empirical observation from our experiments supports this reasoning: for Llama2-13B and GPT3, we observed (marginally) significant IFE (p < 0.1 or p < 0.05) for the \textit{NoPronoun} conditions, although it is a smaller effect than in the \textit{WithPronoun} conditions.
+The fact that there are significant effects in both cases suggests that the asymmetry between the two conditions is quantitative rather than qualitative.
+This graded view aligns well with the data-scale-based account: in addition to the difference of IFE significance explained by model scale, the across-condition differences within single models are accounted for by the fact that the model is trained on more with-pronoun dative sentences than without-pronoun ones, which makes the model better approximate error-driven learning in ICL with the with-pronoun ones, which leads to a more significant IFE as we have observed.